Chiemeka-Nwakama/Operating-System/PA4/Readme.md

 	Ibrahim Ismail-Adebiyi: ismai128@umn.edu, receive_file
 CSELabs computer the code was tested on: csel-kh1250-01.cselabs.umn.edu We did not make any changes to the makefile.
-We are going to construct the client handling thread by making the critical section before we bind to the socket of the port and after clientHandler in main.
-This is because we don't want the information in these sections to be mixing together.
-This would cause multiple different clients to send data to the server and then they would want to go into the clientHandler and they could have the wrong data for the thread to complete the rotation.
-We plan on sending packages by first sending a packet with the operation, flags, and image size we will recieve this, extract values and then we will recieve the image data.
-We will then use the information from the packet that we got to perform the proper operation on the image/image data and then send back the modifed image data per the client's request.
+We did not make any additional assumptions.
+For packaging sending we made the packet for the client and send it to the server after the connnection and accept was complete.
+This was then decoded and and used to get the image size, rotation angle, and operation.
+The image data was then send to the server from the client as well after the packet was send.
+This was then used to complete the rotation then used to send back to the client.
+This was done by sending another packet with the image size, operation, and the encrypted.
+This was then decoded in the client and then the image data was sent from the server and used the size from the packet to get the image.
+Our intermediate submission was the same except had many bugs.
+We did not use AI tools to write code.